Frequently Asked Questions

 My speaking and consulting services are polished and high-quality, so do not let the rough production of these early videos fool you.
 I bring engaging, impactful, and well-researched content to every event.

-If you are interested in Questify Your Life, I’d suggest checking out my Substack.
+If you are interested in Questify Your Life, I’d suggest checking out the Questify Your Life website and Substack.

 - Bachelor of Arts in Psychology, Minor in Economics